Sizing Gas Piping Layout

 What If

 Let's do another worksheet.
-First show the drawing with the tankless water heater but with the original pipe sizes.
-You job is to see how much piping needs changed if any.
+First, show the drawing with the tankless water heater, but with the original pipe sizes.
+Your job is to see how much piping needs to be changed, if any.

 Click here for the answer (Use your back button to return to this page)